p1stream/p1-build/README.md

     $ npm -g install p1stream/p1-build

-And build your module with the usual commands, prefixed with `p1-build`.
-For example, one of the following:
+Now build your module with the usual commands, prefixed with `p1-build`.

-    $ p1-build node-gyp configure build
+Probably start with something like:

-    $ p1-build npm install .
+    $ p1-build npm install

+For incremental builds, you can also do something like:

+    $ p1-build node-gyp build

 ### License